AVO-cado-team/AVO-chad/avochad-backend/README.md

 `Delete /id` This endpoint is used to delete a channel by id. \

 ## Message Controller
+This controller is used to manage the messages.
 ### Endpoints
+`comming soon ...`

 # Frameworks and Libraries
 - [Spring Boot](https://spring.io/projects/spring-boot)